Code-Institute-Submissions/modesto_tourism/README.md

 - **CSS**

-- **Bootstrap**  - The project uses bootstrap for the navbar, events, and image carousel.
+- **Bootstrap**  - The project uses bootstrap for the navbar, modals, and responsiveness.

 - **jQuery**  - The project uses JQuery to simplify DOM manipulation.